javiertuya/dashgit/README.md

 - `Status Cache Update Time`: During this period, any call to get statuses returns the cached data.
   This is to avoid making API calls when the user moves from a view to another in a short period of time.
-  When this period of time expires, the cache will be incrementally updated by requesting data only from the latest updated projects.
+  When this period of time expires, the cache will be incrementally updated by requesting data only from the projects that had recent commits.
 - `Status Cache Refresh Time`: It specifies a much longer period than `Status Cache Update Time`.
   When this period of time expires, the cache is fully refreshed.